 Trust me, I know from experience.

-But what I CAN give you and what you CAN learn are guidelines of how to proceed, what you should talk about, and what you can do for how they react.
+But what I CAN give you and what you CAN learn are guidelines of how to proceed with avoidant partners, what you should talk about, and what you can do for how they react.

 Here are some final thoughts to meditate on:

 1. In the end, you can take a horse to water, but you can’t make it drink

 You can’t FORCE someone to change, and in fact if you try, they’ll end up distancing themselves from you or getting pissed off at you.